Urdhva Pundra: Literature

 The Urdhava Pundra has historically been associated with the Vaishnava tradition, just as the Tripundra has been associated with the Shaiva tradition.

 The Padma Purana explains the theological significance of this symbol:

 The Vasudeva Upanishad, a Vaishnava text, explains the significance of the three vertical lines in the Urdhva Pundra Tilaka, offering a number of interpretations:

 The Skanda Purana also offers some details regarding the mark:

 Association with Vishnu's names

 In Vaishnava tradition, the Urdhva Pundra is applied on different regions of an individual's body, and its application requires one to ritually invoke the various names of Vishnu.
-The Devi Bhagavata Purana sheds some light on this concept in the form of an order in which the mark is applied, correlating each with an epithet of the preserver deity:
+This is also referred to as nama.
+The Chandogya Upanishad sheds some light on this concept in the form of an order in which the mark is applied, correlating each with an epithet of the preserver deity: